DomtronVox/StaticFarmSite/src/documents/main_pages/alternate-home-text-and-pics.md

 ---
-title: Alternate home text and pics
+title: A Day at Dozy Doe Down
 navTitle: Alternate home text and pics
 navPriority: '90'
 collection: MainPage
 layout: default.html
 ---
-> A Day at Dozy Doe Down
+>

 ## Mornin!
 I know it's early but glad you're here!
 We can watch the sunrise from the porch.